-In examining the costs and consequences of 2 types of intervention after whiplash trauma in automobile crashes, active intervention using physical therapy was found to be less costly and more effective than short-term immobilization using a cervical collar followed by a gradual self-exercise program taught by a leaflet [6].
+Active intervention using physical therapy was found to be less costly and more effective than short-term immobilization using a cervical collar followed by a gradual self-exercise program taught by a leaflet [6].

-Occupational Therapy.
 Occupational therapy may be indicated unless a concurrent problem involves a distal upper-extremity function or ergonomic factors in causation.
 A workstation ergonomic evaluation may be indicated if biomechanical stresses of work activity are factors in the causation or exacerbation of the condition.